Ensemble model of turbulence based on states of constant flux in wavenumber space: Ensemble model

 where $\delta(x)$ is the Dirac delta function, $C$ is the constant for the normalization of probability, $\epsilon$ is a constant corresponding to the energy dissipation rate, $0<k_0<\ldots<k_{N_k}<k_{\max}$ and $0=t_0<t_1\ldots<t_{N_t}$.
 Formally, by taking limits $N_k,N_t\to \infty$ with $k_{\max},k_{N_k},t_{N_t}\to \infty$ and $\min_{m}(k_{m+1}-k_m), \min_{n}(t_{n+1}-t_n)\to 0$, one obtains a stationary ensemble model of states with the constant energy flux, $\Phi_k=\epsilon$ for $k\ge k_0$.

 In the ensemble model $P_\epsilon(\vb*{u})$, the states are subject to the conditions $\Phi_{k_m}\qty\big(\vb*{u}(t_n))=\epsilon$ and the probability is distributed equally to the possible states in the sense that there is no other constraint.
-Behind the construction of the present ensemble model, there underlies the concept of typicality.
+The model is similar to the microcanonical ensemble in which the states are subject to the condition that the energy is equal to a specific value.
+Behind the construction of the present ensemble model underlies the concept of typicality.
 The typicality implies that typical states (i.e., almost all states) $\vb*{u}$ in the ensemble already possess some properties of the ensemble average, i.e., $F(\vb*{u})\approx\langle F(\vb*{u})\rangle$ for the functions $F(\vb*{u})$ of interest.
-Combined with the concept of typicality, it is supposed in the present ensemble model that the constant flux $\Phi_{k}\qty\big(\vb*{u}(t))=\epsilon$ for $k$ in the inertial range and $t$ in the interval under consideration is almost a sufficient condition to characterize turbulence.
-In many direct numerical simulations of the NS turbulence (see, e.g., Ref.\cite{Ishiharaetal2016}), a quasi-constant flux $\Phi_k\qty\big(\vb*{u}(t))\approx\epsilon$ is observed although the inertial range is limited.
-The fact suggests that the constant flux in the inertial range is a necessary condition to characterize turbulence.
-The present ensemble model $P_\epsilon\qty\big(\vb*{u})$ would be appropriate if no other conditions are required to derive all the necessary turbulence statistics in the inertial range.
+It is supposed in the present ensemble model that each of the states of constant flux such that $\Phi_{k}\qty\big(\vb*{u}(t))=\epsilon$ for $k$ in the inertial range and $t$ in the time interval under consideration typically possesses a considerable part of the characteristics of turbulence.
+Note that a quasi-constant flux $\Phi_k\qty\big(\vb*{u}(t))\approx\epsilon$ is observed in many direct numerical simulations of the NS turbulence in the periodic boundary box, although the inertial range is limited.
+(See, e.g., Ref.\cite{Ishiharaetal2016}.)
+The fact suggests that the constant flux in the inertial range is one of the essential characteristics of fully developed turbulence.
+The present ensemble model $P_\epsilon\qty\big(\vb*{u})$ would be appropriate if a considerable part of the other characteristics of turbulence can be derived from the property of constant flux.

 In spite of $P_\epsilon(\vb*{u})$ being a probability density function on the state space, the trajectory $\vb*{u}(t)$ is explicitly involved in the expressions of Eq.~(\ref{eq:Pfluxconst}).
 For the sake of simplicity, let us replace $\Phi_{k}(\vb*{u}(t))$ in (\ref{eq:Pfluxconst}) by its $N_t$-th degree Taylor polynomial in $t$.
 Then, we may rewrite (\ref{eq:Pfluxconst}) as